Lab-Work/Lab-Work.github.io/_people/junyi.md

 Junyi’s other interests include developing data analytical tools for sustainable transportation, aligned with the UN Sustainable Development Goals (SDGs).
 He is actively involved in volunteering with SustainableCity, a leading organization in China focused on sustainability, and MoveVU, an initiative aimed at transitioning Vanderbilt towards sustainable mobility. </p>

-He is the founder of the workshop on [vehicle trajectory data camp](http://i24motion.org/camp) and serves as a team member of the [REproducible Research In Transportation Engineering](https://reriteworkinggroup.github.io/RERITE_website/team.html) working group.</p>"
+He is the founder of the workshop on vehicle trajectory data camp and serves as a team member of the REproducible Research In Transportation Engineering (RE-RITE) working group.</p>"

 degrees: "<li>Ph.D., Civil and Environmental Engineering, Vanderbilt University 2026 (expected)</li>
 <li>M.S., Transportation Engineering, Southeast University, China, 2022</li>